X Close

 Of course, Crockett’s most famous feud is with GOP Rep. Marjorie Taylor Greene, whom she accused last year of having a “bleach-blonde, bad-built, butch body”.
 She then trademarked the phrase and started selling merchandise featuring it to fundraise for Democrats.
 (Back in 2016, Trump made headlines when his campaign sold “Hillary for Prison” gear.)

-Progressive strategist Max Burns is quoted in the profile as saying: “What establishment Democrats see as undignified, disillusioned Democrats see as a small victory.”
+Progressive strategist Max Burns is quoted in the profile saying, “What establishment Democrats see as undignified, disillusioned Democrats see as a small victory.”
 This dynamic mirrors Trump’s appeal to his base — and Greene’s to hers.
 It explains why Republicans in 2016 failed to derail Trump despite attacks on his character and crude rhetoric.
 It also helps explain why Greene raises 73% of her campaign funds from small-dollar donors — a higher percentage than anyone in Congress, including Alexandria Ocasio-Cortez and Bernie Sanders; Crockett herself was at 45% in 2024.

 And this is where Crockett’s appeal becomes less certain in the long term.
 Rep. Maxine Dexter told The Atlantic that Crockett has expressed no interest in tussling with party leadership like Ocasio-Cortez, “explaining that she had never wanted to ‘burn it down’ and prefers to be seen as working on behalf of the party”.
 This doesn’t just put her at odds with AOC, but also with MTG.